gbmhunter/blog/content/electronics/components/cables/_index.md

         <ul>
           <li>Excellent recyclability</li>
           <li>Excellent abrasion and cut-through resistance</li>
-          <li>Superior dielectic properties to PVC, allows wires to be 45% smaller in diameter and 40% lighter in weight
+          <li>Superior dielectric properties to PVC, allows wires to be 45% smaller in diameter and 40% lighter in weight
           </li>
         </ul>
       </td>